hercules-ci/blog.hercules-ci.com/_posts/2019-05-14-sprint-3-report.md

 # Preview phase

-Once we're done with Darwin and Cachix support we'll hand out preview access to everyone that will [sign up for preview access](https://hercules-ci.com) until then.
+Once we're done with Darwin and Cachix support we'll hand out preview access to everyone who will have [signed up for preview access](https://hercules-ci.com).

 You can also [receive our latest updates via Twitter](https://twitter.com/hercules_ci) or read [the previous development update](https://blog.hercules-ci.com/sprints,/hercules-ci/2019/04/30/sprint-2-report/).